javascript-tutorial/cs.javascript.info/8-web-components/1-webcomponents-intro/article.md

 ...And this thing flies, keeps humans alive in space!

-How are such complex devices created?
+How such complex devices are created?

-Which principles could we borrow to make our development same-level reliable and scalable?
-Or, at least, close to it?
+Which principles we could borrow to make our development same-level reliable and scalable?
+Or, at least, close to it.

 ## Component architecture